 February 25, 1987

 Three of my problem interns resigned after they decided they were overwhelmed by the changes in hospital nursing.
-One 50 year old intern came to work intoxicated from alcohol, so we had to terminate her that day.
-It was sad to see her alcohol addiction ruin her life.
-How I pray she would receive Christ as her Savior, be forgiven of her sins, and set free from her addiction.
+One 50-year-old intern came to work intoxicated from alcohol, so we had to terminate her that day.
+I was sad to see her alcohol addiction ruin her life.
+I pray she would receive Christ as her Savior, be forgiven of her sins, and set free from her addiction.
+“Wine is a mocker, strong drink is raging, and whosoever is deceived thereby is not wise” (Proverbs 20:1 KJV).

 When I graduated in 1977, there was a surplus of nurses, followed by a shortage the next year.
 My first hospital imported nurses from South Africa and Canada to solve their shortage problem.
 The 1987 graduating interns became excellent employees.